kristensantee/progressive-web-application-text-editor/README.md

 This application is a text editor running in the browser.
 The application supports data persistence techniques in the event of an unsupported event within the browser and even functions offline.

 ## Description
+This project was to build a progressive web app that runs in the browser but also offline and is able to be installed to the local machine.
+The application makes use of a custom service worker, a webpack plugin, a manifest file, and an indexedDB.
+The text editor will function in a browser but can also be accessed as a seperate app on the local machine once installed and downloaded.
+In the browser window, the application will continue to display text on browser refresh due to the text being stored in the database.
+The site is also successfully deployed to heroku with the link available in the Installation section below.

 ## Table of Contents